Top 10 Best Animated Television Series

 It is so funny for little kids and they're trying to get the young youth.
 It has a quality that no other show has, just like Adventure Time.

-#12?
-Are you high, people?
+Number 12?
+Are you serious, people?
 This show is great and makes you care about its characters and their stories.
 It's original and unique!

 One of my all-time favourite shows - definitely deserves to be higher up on this chart.
 This show is the perfect blend of stupid humour and creepy/dark themes.
 It's just plain weird, yet it has so much charm.
 In a world so wacky, the characters are somehow easy to make connections with and relate to.